 I do believe nonetheless that the music which has died can be revived and experience life after death.
-Keep listening to those oldies but goodies on YouTube and the satellite radio stations.
+Keep listening to those oldies but goodies online and on the satellite radio stations.

 I have long been enamoured of and inspired by the poignant, heart-wrenching version of “If You Go Away” by the young Glen Campbell.
 I recall during my girlhood watching him perform this song on his televised Goodtime Hour: tears rolled down his cheeks while his fingers continued to flawlessly play his guitar and his voice remained pitch-perfect and suffused with pathos.
 This simultaneous emotional and vocal control is NOT easy for any singer to achieve, but Glen had a rare gift that extended well beyond the sublime, tactile tenor and the art of exquisite guitar picking and playing.